• Skip to primary navigation

 Spending less is always a plus in this challenge, but don’t feel that you need to do it at the risk of your family's health.

 If you want to save more money, you can opt for canned or frozen fruits and veggies whenever possible, but make sure that children are meeting the nutrition requirements.
-Choosing to skip a meal, is your choice, but always make sure that kids have plenty of food options during the day so they can stay healthy.
+Choosing to skip a meal is your choice, but always make sure that kids have plenty of food options during the day so they can stay healthy.

 If you want to make some frugal foods fun, Pinterest has a wealth of great ideas!

 A slice of toast, with peanut butter, two chocolate chips, a raisin, and 3 sliced coins of banana makes a really cute teddy bear toast for breakfast.
+Even a sliced apple can be made more fun by turning them into No Bake Apple Donuts.

 Proof that even the cheapest of meals can be made more fun.